ramseyjiang/go_mid_to_senior/patterns/behavioral/readme.md

 The Interpreter pattern is widely used to solve business cases where it's useful to have a language to perform common operations.
 The pattern involves creating a set of algorithm classes that are used to solve logical puzzles.

+Visitor is a behavioral design pattern that allows you to add new algorithms from the objects structure on which they operate.
+It involves defining a separate object (the visitor) that can visit each object in a complex structure and perform some operation on it.
+This way, you can modify the behavior of a group of objects without changing their individual classes.